top of page

 Our Approach

-Clinical practice is about getting the client to talk about how they perceive themselves and how they present themselves to others.
-Our job is to help the client in the search for development, to ease suffering, anguish and any symptoms.
+Clinical practice is about getting the patient to talk about how they perceive themselves and how they present themselves to others.
+Our job is to assist the patient in the search for development, to ease suffering, anguish and any symptoms.

-Psychoanalysis is intended to promote well-being and if the problem presented is related to a current episode address this issue.
+Psychoanalysis is intended to promote well-being and if the problem presented is related to a current episode this is what will be discussed.

 The analysis